kaz-utashiro/greple/README.md

     word by their length.

         greple --uniqcolor --uniqsub 'sub{length}' '\w+' file

+    If you want case-insensitive color selection, do like this.

+        greple -i pattern --uc --uniqsub 'sub{lc}'

     Next command read the output from `git blame` command and set unique color for each entire line by their commit ids.